When you’re applying for a loan, credit card or mortgage, you’ll encounter a range of financial jargon that may leave you feeling a bit stumped.

 Recession is when an entire country’s economic wellbeing takes a downward turn.
 It is measured by falling employment figures and a drop in Gross Domestic Product (GDP).

 This handy list of financial terms and jargon should help you navigate the world of personal finances far more fluently.
 Once you’ve got a good understanding of what the different financial terms mean, you should be ready to apply for a loan, credit or other borrowing.
-For further information, visit the Know How guide to managing your money.
+For further information, visit the Know How blog.